Nauru: Official and widely spoken languages

 Language Policy and Preservation Efforts in Nauru

 Preserving linguistic heritage is a top priority for this island nation, with both government and community efforts playing a key role.
 The focus is on maintaining the native tongue while adapting to modern needs.
-This balance ensures cultural identity remains strong in a globalized world8.
+This balance ensures cultural identity remains strong in a globalized world.

 Language preservation efforts in Nauru